4 Beautiful hummingbirds in Maine [Pictures + IDs]

 Q: What is the best time of day to see hummingbirds in Maine?

-A: Hummingbirds are most active during the early morning and late afternoon hours, when temperatures are cooler and nectar sources are abundant.
+A: Early morning and late afternoon are when hummingbirds are most active due to lower temperatures and ample nectar.
 However, they can be seen throughout the day as they search for food.

 Q: Do hummingbirds migrate through Maine?

 A: Yes, many species of hummingbirds migrate through Maine on their way to and from their breeding grounds.
-Some birds travel thousands of miles from their wintering grounds in Central and South America to reach their summer breeding grounds in North America.
+Some birds migrate hundreds of kilometers from Central and South America to North America for summer nesting.

 Q: How can I help protect hummingbirds in Maine?